wojciechkpl/WorkoutBuddy/docs/USER_JOURNEY_DIAGRAM.md

-# WorkoutBuddy User Journey Diagram
+# WorkoutBuddy User Journey Diagram (2024)

 ## Overview

-This document illustrates the complete user journey through the WorkoutBuddy application, showing how users interact with the dual unit system, ML features, and core functionality.
+This document illustrates the complete user journey through the WorkoutBuddy application, including new flows for safety, privacy, ML feedback, accountability, and community.
+All flows are covered by synthetic test data and integration tests.

 ## Complete User Journey